qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ![Pooling](/articles_data/late-interaction-models/pooling.png)

-There are a few pooling strategies, but no matter which one a selected model uses, the output is a single vector representation which obviously looses some information about the input.
-It's like giving someone a detailed step-by-step instruction on how to get to the nearest grocery store vs pointing out the direction with a finger.
+There are a few pooling strategies, but no matter which one a selected model uses, the output is a single vector representation, which obviously loses some information about the input.
+It’s like giving someone a detailed step-by-step instruction on how to get to the nearest grocery store versus pointing out the direction with a finger.
+While this vague direction might be enough in some cases, the detailed instruction is more likely to lead to the desired outcome.

 ### Output token embeddings are multi-vector representations